Nonlinear Aggregation-Diffusion Equations: Radial Symmetry and Long Time Asymptotics

-Our first main result is that all stationary solutions of \eqref{aggregation} are radially decreasing up to translation by a fully novel application of continuous Steiner symmetrization techniques for the problem \eqref{aggregation}.
+Our first main result is that all stationary solutions of \eqref{aggregation}, with no restriction on $m>0$, are radially decreasing up to translation by a fully novel application of continuous Steiner symmetrization techniques for the problem \eqref{aggregation}.
 Continuous Steiner symmetrization has been used in calculus of variations \cite{Brock} for replacing rearrangement inequalities \cite{BLL,LL,Morgan}, but its application to nonlinear nonlocal aggregation-diffusion PDEs is completely new.
-Most of the results present in the literature using continuous Steiner symmetrization deal with functionals of first order, i.e. functionals involving a power of the modulus of the gradient of the unknown, see \cite[Section II]{Ka2} and \cite{Ka11,Brock}, while in our case the functional \eqref{eq:functional} is purely of zeroth order.
+Most of the results present in the literature using continuous Steiner symmetrization deal with functionals of first order, i.e. functionals involving a power of the modulus of the gradient of the unknown, see \cite[Corollary 7.3]{Brock2} for an application to $p$-Laplacian stationary equations, and in \cite[Section II]{Ka2} and \cite{Ka11,Brock}, while in our case the functional \eqref{eq:functional} is purely of zeroth order.
 The decay of the attractive Newtonian potential interaction term in $d\geq 3$ follows from \cite[Corollary 2]{Brock} and \cite{Morgan}, which is the only result related to our strategy.
-We will construct a curve of measures using continuous Steiner symmetrization such that the functional \eqref{eq:functional} decays strictly along that curve unless the base point is radially symmetric.
-This fact together with the assumption that the base point is a stationary state leads to a contradiction unless the stationary state is radially symmetric.
-This first main result is the content of Section 2 in which we specify the assumptions on the interaction potential and the notion of stationary solutions in details.
-We point out that the variational structure of \eqref{aggregation} is crucial to show the radially decreasing property of stationary solutions.